airr-knowledge/ak-etvl/README.md

 The integration pipeline is in beta release and designed to be run within a docker container bash shell with host mounts to access data files.

+The pipeline is designed to process data from each repository separately, and for the ADC to process each study separately.
+Thus generating separate output files which are then merged together to handle duplicate/conflicting data entries, and the merged files are loaded into the database (merge process currently not implemented).

+The overall plan is to support multiple database backends (SQL only, JSON only, SQL/JSON hybrid) so we can prototype scalable designs.

 This repository contains submodules.
 When doing a `git clone`, those submodules are not automatically populated, and an additional command is required.